anson-vandoren/ansonvandoren.com/content/posts/deploy-hugo-from-github.md

 It worked!
 Just to make sure (I'm a little paranoid), I rebooted my remote machine, and checked again when it came back up.
 Everything worked as advertised, and webhook is running again, waiting for my next git commit.

 The only thing I still need to set up is the Telegram notifications for build/deploy status.
-This post is long enough as it is, and that's almost an entirely separate topic, so I'll leave that for (maybe) another post later on.
+This post is long enough as it is, and that's almost an entirely separate topic, so I'll leave that for as separate post that you [can find here](https://ansonvandoren.com/posts/telegram-notification-on-deploy/).